DIEP Flap Houston

 What Are the Psychological Benefits of DIEP Flap Surgery?

 Women in the Houston area that are considering DIEP flap surgery have undergone tremendous emotional upheaval that is radically life-changing and incredibly personal.
-Dr. Craig has performed the procedure for countless patients, and understand that every woman processes the experience of breast cancer differently.
+Dr. Fusi and Dr. Craig have performed the procedure for countless patients, and understand that every woman processes the experience of breast cancer differently.
 The doctors are sensitive to the fact that this is your body, your feelings, and your life they are being entrusted with.

 DIEP flap breast reconstruction is more than a physical restoration; it restores a woman’s sense of femininity and offers long-term benefits that enhance her quality of life.
 No matter your age, all women instinctively associate their breasts with who they are.
 Your sexuality, self-esteem, and relationships are all affected when you are diagnosed with breast cancer.
 For Houston area women that are faced with the idea of losing such an intimate part of their bodies, it is deeply emotionally disturbing.
 Knowing that your new breasts will be in place when you wake up from surgery or as soon as your treatment plan permits, has a powerfully positive impact on your emotional health because it’s the beginning of getting back to life as usual.

 The correlation between your physical health and your psychological well-being is intertwined, as you know, and it is important to understand that this time in your life does not have to define who you are.
-Dr. Craig has helped many women in the Houston area, like yourself, to feel both hopeful and pretty again which are essential feelings that contribute to your quality of life as well as your self-esteem.
+Dr. Fusi and Dr. Craig have helped many women in the Houston area, like yourself, to feel both hopeful and pretty again which are essential feelings that contribute to your quality of life as well as your self-esteem.

 How Do I Find a Qualified Surgeon in Houston?